Edward Olivares Player Props: Royals vs. Rays

 Edward Olivares At The Plate

-- Olivares is batting .247 with 10 doubles, four triples, five home runs and 11 walks.
+- Olivares is batting .257 with 11 doubles, four triples, six home runs and 11 walks.

-- In 62.5% of his 56 games this season, Olivares has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Olivares has picked up a hit in 36 of 57 games this season, with multiple hits 11 times.

-- He has hit a long ball in five games this season (8.9%), homering in 2.3% of his plate appearances.
+- Looking at the 57 games he has played this season, he's went deep in six of them (10.5%), and in 2.8% of his trips to the plate.

-- Olivares has driven in a run in 11 games this season (19.6%), including one multiple-RBI game.
+- Olivares has driven in a run in 12 games this year (21.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.